Werp-ES/Werp-ES/README.md

 - 👀 I’m a back-end developer
 - 🌱 I program in Java and I use the Spring framework.
 - I also like DevOps.
-- In my free time I'm learning golang
+- In my free time I learn golang
 - I'm from Valladolid, Spain.

 <!---